MikeyFalk/reading-notes/README.md

 Growth Mindset - intellegence isn't fixed, it is earned through practice

-Include 3 reminders to yourself of how to keep yourself in a growth mindset
+Keep yourself in a growth mindset:
-- Find ways to get out of my comfort zone
+- Seek opportunities to get out of my comfort zone
-- prepare to fail and fail again
+- Succeed by preparing to fail and fail again
-- Remember frustration is part of the process embrace it
+- Frustration is part of the process embrace it